FarmBot-Docs/farmbot-genesis/v1.0/Reference-Docs/bill-of-materials/drivetrain.md

 ---
 title: "Drivetrain"
 slug: "drivetrain"
-excerpt: "Tech specs, prices, quantities, and recommended suppliers for the drivetrain components in FarmBot Genesis"
+description: "Tech specs, prices, quantities, and recommended suppliers for the drivetrain components in FarmBot Genesis"
 ---

 * toc